coryshain/VIZ/README.md

 The content of the database is simple JSON, but manual editing is discouraged because of the potential for error.
-While VIZ Builder does have some data verification features for uploaded database files, neither VIZ Builder or VIZ itself verify the database already existing on the server, and errors in it can break functionality in both tools.
+While VIZ Builder does have some data validation features for database files used as input, VIZ itself does not validate the database already existing on the server, and errors can break functionality for end users.
 Database output from VIZ Builder should always be correct if it is provided with a correctly-structured input database.
 For this reason, it is strongly encouraged to use VIZ Builder exclusively to make